 In the next activity, we are going to review some different types of behaviors that may be present during a training session.
 First, review the Dealing with Participants' Behaviors Handout located in the Participant's Workbook.
-Then as a large group, we will review the scenarios from the Behavioral Scenarios Worksheet and determine the behavior.
-Then we are going to determine how a trainer might handle particular behaviors.
+Then as a large group, we will review the scenarios from the Behavioral Scenarios Handout and determine the behavior.
+Determine how a trainer might handle particular behaviors.